 When is it Considered Right to Sell in Spain?

-However, in Spain it’s too hot especially in July/August months and August tends to close down professionally.
+However, in Spain it’s too hot especially in July/August months and in August most notaries and other professionals close down for the entire month.
 Companies choose to schedule this month for their holidays, so very little if any serious work is completed.

 The Costa del Sol becomes a mass of tourists flocking from all over to experience the hot, Spanish summertime and be by the sea.

-This scenario makes it difficult to conduct normal business and anyone with good property to sell may well choose to rent out for this season, after all their return will be profitable.
+This scenario makes it difficult to conduct normal business and anyone with good property to sell may well choose to offer it for rent for this season, after all, their return will be profitable.
 The demand for rental property over summer months is high.

-If people are looking to buy in Spain a huge percentage are coming from the foreign market so you have to consider this.
+If people are looking to buy in Spain, a large percentage are coming from the foreign market so you have to consider this.
 In the UK and other areas of Northern Europe when Christmas and New Year are over the weather begins to get people down.
-Feeling the anti climax of the festive period they are already planning a summer vacation and they long for warmer climates, hence the Spanish market making good use of winter for selling houses.
+Feeling the anti climax of the festive period they are already planning a summer vacation and they long for warmer climates, hence the Spanish market makes good use of winter for selling property.

 Are Bank Repossessions a Good Idea in Spain?

-Banks aren’t Estate Agents, so for those wishing to buy be careful, if the repossession is coming via this route.
+Banks aren’t Estate Agents, so for those wishing to buy, be careful.
 What may appear to be a good deal in reality might not be what you expected!

 You Hold the Keys

 This is good news, you haven’t been repossessed.
 If you have a good marketing strategy behind you and a professional Estate Agent you are in a stronger position to sell NOW.
-The economy is on the up and the overall Spanish home owners are made up of 21.4% foreign investors.
-Breaking this down it accounts for:
+The economy is on the up and overall, Spanish home owners are made up of 21.4% foreign investors.
+Breaking this down it looks roughly like this:

 11% - French